 The ingredient sourcing frame matters more in northern France than it might in, say, the Rhône Valley or Provence, precisely because the region's produce does not carry the same international prestige.
 Burgundy truffles, Breton lobster, and Périgord foie gras travel easily as brand signals.
 Flemish grey shrimp, Bergues cheese, or endive from the Pévèle plain require more contextual work to place on a menu with conviction.
 Restaurants that manage it, and there are an increasing number doing so across the Nord department, tend to develop a more locally specific identity than those that import their prestige ingredients from further south.

 This positioning distinguishes the more interesting end of Lille's current restaurant scene from its peers in larger French cities.
 Where a Paris tasting menu might call on produce from across the country, assembling prestige from multiple regions, a Lille address working the Nord's own supply chain is making a different editorial claim: that this specific geography is sufficient.
 La Table at Hôtel Clarance and Pureté both operate in this space at the higher price tier; Ginko and others work similar sourcing logic at a slightly more accessible price point.
-Au Soyeux, at 48 Rue de Gand, sits within that broader movement without the public-facing data, awards, or press record that would allow for precise placement within it.
+Au Soyeux, at 48 Rue de Gand, sits within that broader movement.

 The Competitive Context on Rue de Gand